damianhakert/damianhakert.github.io/source/posts/2017-01-05-gitlab-8-dot-15-dot-3-released.html.md

 ## Upgrade barometer

-This version has no migrations and should not require any downtime.
+This version includes a post-deploy migration and should not require any downtime.

 Please be aware that by default the Omnibus packages will stop, run migrations, and start again, no matter how “big” or “small” the upgrade is.
 This behavior